Erica Mena Flaunts Bod In Sheer Bodysuit In Eye-Catching New Instagram Pic

 Furthermore, the Love & Hip Hop star opted to wear her hair down in a heavy right part with her long locks partially obscuring her right eye.
 Her makeup application appeared to include purple eyeshadow, white highlights under her brows, and light pink lipstick.
 She accessorized with stud earrings and a large watch on her left wrist.

 So far, the update has garnered over 14,400 likes in the first 15 minutes since it went live.

-Many of the stunner’s followers headed to the comments section to send their love.
+Many of Erica’s followers headed to the comments section to send their love.

 “She is such a baddie laaaaawwwd love the outfit,” raved a social media user.